pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/macOS_install.md

 # Go to mysql mode
 sudo mysql -u root
 # Create new user and set password
-CREATE USER 'cells'@'localhost' IDENTIFIED BY 'your password goes here';
+CREATE USER 'pydio'@'localhost' IDENTIFIED BY 'your password goes here';
 ```

 ## Starting with Pydio